andrew/ultimate-awesome/README.md

 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
+- [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Practice Big Data Free Tutorials | This repo collects 11 of free tutorials for Big Data.
+Big Data is a critical field in today's data-driven world.
+This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
+Perfect for beginners, it provides a syst.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.
 - [practice-ansible-programming-courses](https://github.com/labex-labs/practice-ansible-programming-courses) - Ansible Programming Courses | This repo collects 1 of programming courses for Ansible.
 Ansible is a powerful tool for IT automation.
 This Skill Tree presents a systematic approach to learning Ansible.
 Perfect for DevOps beginners, it offers a clear roadmap to understand configuration management, .